Order Deadline: Noon, Tuesday, May 15th

 VISIT OUTOFTHEBOXPANTRY.COM FOR MORE PANTRY ITEMS.

-Omnivore 5-meal Culinary Inspirations Box for all the recipes, plus additional staples and fruit
+Omnivore 5-meal Culinary Inspirations Box for the first five recipes, plus additional staples and fruit

 Omnivore 2-meal Culinary Inspirations Box for the Chicken cooked in Garlic & Bay and Caldo Verde